 Either trailhead can be reached in the winter by snowmobiles, skis, or snowshoes; but both forks traverse avalanche terrain, especially near the pass.

-Reaching the trailhead, the first .4 miles of the Middle Fork trail follows the river closely, seeing little elevation gain.
+Reaching the Middle Fork #227 trailhead, the first 0.4 miles follows the river closely, seeing little elevation gain.
 But pulling away into heavily forested hillsides, the climb picks up.

-Meeting with the Porphyry Basin trail at 1.9 miles, the trail drops again to cross Prophyry Creek.
-Steep switchbacks summit a sloping plateau where the trees thin with blowdown.
+Meeting with the Porphyry Basin trail at 1.9 miles, the route drops to cross Prophyry Creek.
+Steep switchbacks then summit a sloping plateau, where the trees thin with blowdown.
 Here, you’ll find faraway views of Dunsinane Mountain and Precipice Peak to the north, as well as the coming mountains at the head of the basin.

-Funneling towards a narrow shelf high above the river, the trail slowly looses ground on its way to treeline.
-At mile 3, the trail meets with the river again and passes by the first of a half dozen primitive campsites strewn across the next 1.5 miles.
+Funneling towards a narrow shelf high above the river, the trail slowly loses ground on its way to treeline.
+Meeting with the river's steep gorge at mile three, you'll come to the first of a half dozen primitive campsites strewn across the next 1.5 miles.

-The trail enters into a meadow, where Coxcomb and Redcliff Peaks come into view.
-Just before pulling above treeline at 4.5 miles, the route steepens at the head of the basin.
-The trail disappears in the tundra, but posts and cairns mark the route as it veers east towards Middle Fork Pass.
+Laying bare a breathtaking view of Coxcomb and Redcliff Peaks, a meadow at the fringes of treeline draws the route into the head of the basin.
+Steepening, the trail completely disappears in the tundra, but posts and cairns mark the route as it veers east towards Middle Fork Pass.
 Topping out just above 12,600 feet, 5.4 miles in, the air is thin, but the views stretch far and wide.

 With the worst of it behind you, the trail, still faint, utilizes a steep ridge of loose sand to find its way towards the East Fork Cimarron River.
 Easing briefly halfway down, the trail reemerges with a set of tight, looping switchbacks.
-Flattening, the route parallels the river for 1.4 miles, where it finally meets with the East Fork trail.
+Flattening to parallel the river across the next 1.4 miles, Middle Fork #227 meets with East Fork #228 at the edge of treeline.

-To continue the loop, turn left.
-Soon hitting treeline, and a number of campsites (some frequented by elk), the trail disappears briefly as it drifts west to drop into a wet drainage spilling from high within the basin’s rocky wall.
-Climbing out on the opposite banks, the trail weaves alongside the scree, trapped in a narrow flat stretched tight beside the drainage.
+To continue the loop, turn left, where a number of campsites (some frequented by elk) pepper the woods.
+Drifting west to drop into a wet drainage that spills from high within the basin’s rocky wall, a narrow flat stretched tight on the opposite banks weaves alongside the scree-covered slopes.
 Slowly pulling back towards the East Fork Cimarron River, the trail meets with the raging, snow-fed waterway 3.4 miles from the pass, after a loss of 1,700 feet.

-With no bridge and no downed timber nearby, a wet crossing finds the east banks.
-Here, the trail comes back fully, and the grades abate.
-In another wide thicket marred by heavy blowdown, the trail stumbles across the Silver Jack Mine, just .2 miles from the intersection.
+Crossing to the eastern banks, the grades abate.
+In another wide thicket marred by heavy blowdown, the trail stumbles across the Silver Jack Mine, just 0.2 miles from the intersection.